mibzman/OS/README.md

 This can be tested by running compileOS.sh.
 The result should run in the boch emulator.

+run `hexdump –C floppy.img > dump` to dump the floppy

 ### Notes:

 - (Resolved?)
 Currently the OS has been observed to crash on startup.
 This occurs sporadically, and when run again (rarely after as many as 3 attempts) the machine boots as expected.
 The cause of this is currently unknown.

 - compileOS.sh attempts to copy the contents of the config after bochs exits, however this command will not be run if force exited.

 ## ACADEMIC INTEGRITY PLEDGE
 - I have not used source code obtained from another student nor any other unauthorized source, either modified or unmodified.